oconnor663/blake2_simd/README.md

   choose the fastest one the processor supports at runtime.
 - All the features from the [the BLAKE2 spec](https://blake2.net/blake2.pdf), like adjustable length, keying, and associated data for tree hashing.
-- A clone of the Coreutils `b2sum` command line utility, with command line flags for all the BLAKE2 variants and associated data features.
+- The `blake2` command line utility, published as the `blake2_bin` crate, with command line flags for all the BLAKE2 variants and associated data features.
 - `no_std` support.
 The `std` Cargo feature is on by default, for CPU feature detection and for implementing `std::io::Write`.
 - Support for computing multiple BLAKE2b and BLAKE2s hashes in parallel, matching the